ejustroboticsclub/Go-Dive-Derby-2024/mapping/README.md

 3. **`src/autonomous-mapping/rov_path_visualizer.py`**
    - This Python script integrates ROS (Robot Operating System) with Pygame for visualizing the trajectory of a Remotely Operated Vehicle (ROV) in a simulated underwater environment.
    - It subscribes to velocity commands and IMU data from ROS topics, allowing real-time updates of the ROV's position and orientation on the graphical interface.
-   - It subscribes to messages indicating the presence of specific shapes (Cube, Cuboid, pipe), which are then visually represented on the map.
+   - It subscribes to messages indicating the presence of specific shapes (`/Cube`, `/Cuboid`, `/pipe`), which are then visually represented on the map.
 This visualization aids in monitoring the ROV's path and the distribution of detected shapes during underwater exploration tasks.

 4. **`src/autonomous-mapping/shape_publisher.py`**
    - This Python script implements a ROS 2 node (`ShapeDetectorNode`) that subscribes to a topic (`/ROV/shape`) to receive Boolean messages.